 With a World Cup on the horizon, I am sure many of you will have just reward.

 All our teams are ably supported by JR and his player welfare team, who continue their trojan work and for which we are all grateful.

 Like all clubs, we remain enormously grateful to our sponsors and partners, without whose significant support we would have difficulty running our various programs for the benefit and enjoyment of all of our community.

 We will have a number of new initiatives this season.
-Our inclusive rugby team will start in September, having missed its debut in April 2020 due to Covid.
+Our Inclusion Rugby team will start in September, having missed its debut in April 2020 due to Covid.
 Our #ChangeTheGame event, which was also postponed, will take place this year.
-Our Futures Accelerator program and a to-be-announced inclusivity initiative will be big additions to our community and are some of the things we are very excited about.
+Our Futures program , which provides equity of opportunity for female age-grade athletes, and a to-be-announced inclusivity initiative will be big additions to our community.
+These are some of the things we are very excited about.

 It will be almost therapeutic to get back on a pitch or a sideline watching rugby again.
 Normality finally returning after such a difficult time for the country.
 This season more than ever, I am looking forward to meeting you all in person and watching people re-connect through the love of our sport.